O-Gon Kwon

 O-Gon Kwon (born 2 September 1953) is a South Korean jurist, best known for being one of the three judges in the trial of Slobodan Milošević.
 He also sat on the bench for the trial of former Bosnian Serb leader Radovan Karadžić.
-He served as President of the Assembly of States Parties to the Rome Statute of the ICC.
+He served as President of the Assembly of States Parties to the Rome Statute of the ICC, and since December 2025 is member of the Board of Directors of the Trust Fund for Victims at the International Criminal Court.

 Early life and education

 Kwon holds an LL.B.
 (1976) and an LL.M.
 (1983) from Seoul National University.
 He took his Bar Apprenticeship in the Judicial Research and Training Institute at the Supreme Court of Korea (1979).
 Judge Kwon also holds an LL.M.
 (1985) from Harvard Law School.
 He received a "Moran" National Order of Merit from the President of South Korea in September 2008.

 Career

 A domestic and international judge, O-Gwon has served also in key legal advisory, political and administrative positions in Korea and at the international level.